Marshes in the Doñana National Park

 • What you will find

 Exploring the protected paths around Doñana gives you the chance to see some of the most endangered species on the planet, like the Spanish imperial eagle and the Iberian lynx.
-Doñana is home to more than 230 species of birds and you might be lucky enough to see breathtaking scenes such as the "pink carpet" that the flamingo colonies create when they feed.
-In fact, the marshlands are a staging, breeding and wintering site for thousands of European and African birds.Among the varied landscapes, you'll be amazed at natural phenomena like the mobile dunes (some over 30 metres high) which move from the beach and bury all the pine groves in their path.
+Doñana is home to more than 400 species of birds and you might be lucky enough to see breathtaking scenes such as the “pink carpet” that the flamingo colonies create when they feed.
+In fact, the marshlands are a staging, breeding and wintering site for thousands of European and African birds.As for the variety of landscapes, you will find surprising phenomena such as the mobile dunes (some of which are more than 30 metres high) that move from the beach and bury the pine forests they find in their path.

 • Routes around the Park